Policies have been adopted by Council to set out the general approach to all of our operations, activities and services.

 The Northern Beaches Council’s Work Health and Safety (WHS) Policy outlines Council’s commitment to providing a healthy and safe environment for all workers including volunteers, contractors, students and visitors.

 This policy provides an understanding of the different communication channels Northern Beaches Council use, their intended purpose and the roles and responsibilities of staff in accessing and using them to ensure all communications are well coordinated, effectively managed and responsive to the diverse information needs of the community.

-The policy and matrix outline the approach to community engagement conducted by Northern Beaches Council as part of Council’s decision making processes.
+The policy and strategy outline the approach to community engagement conducted by Northern Beaches Council as part of Council’s decision making processes.

 Council recognises that the community is enhanced through the endeavours of its residents and volunteers who work to improve the lives of others and make the Northern Beaches a better place to live.